The Day My Husband Died

-*NOTE: I have adopted the name Jack-Jack for our youngest son who is 10, and Dash for our 12 year old.
+*NOTE: I have adopted the name Jack-Jack for our youngest son who is 10, and Dash for our 12-year-old.
 I call my daughter Violet.
 This makes me Elastigirl (Helen Parr) and my husband Mr. Incredible (Bob Parr).
 This is based on the Disney/Pixar movie The Incredibles.
 My two oldest sons are just called by their real names.
+And this is our story about our Modern Day Miracles.

 Sometimes we miss life by watching for the amazing!